Swifter1243/ReMapper/README.md

 You would run this script with `ts-node "script name here"`.

+## Reloading on script save
+You can use `nodemon` for running your script when it changes (or when your map changes)

+For TypeScript support, `ts-node` is required, see above

+Install `nodemon` using `npm install -g nodemon`.
+By default, it will reload whenever a file in the current directory is modified.

+If you want to further configure nodemon, read [this](https://github.com/remy/nodemon#nodemon)

 # Troubleshooting

 If you have an error that looks like this, run the following command in an admin cmd/pwsh instance.